QuotaClub

 For the full path from no experience to a signed offer (resume, LinkedIn, application strategy, interview prep, and negotiation), see how to get into tech sales in Australia.
 For the questions you’ll get asked at interview (and the frameworks for answering them), see the SDR interview questions guide.

 Take the better company, not the better title.
-The acronym matters less than the manager, the comp, and the team’s promotion velocity.
+The acronym matters less than the manager, role scope, compensation plan and written development criteria.

 Sources & methodology